- Prevent wildfire

 Follow these best practices to keep your family safe in case of an approaching wildfire.

-- Get emergency updates.
-Monitor local television and radio stations, Facebook and Twitter.
+- Get the government's latest emergency updates.
+Monitor local television and radio stations as well as Yukon Protective Services' Facebook and Twitter accounts.

 - Prepare to evacuate your home.

 - Check you have a complete emergency kit.